Skip to content

 from simmate_clease.workflows import ClusterExpansion__Clease__BasicSettings

 3. Open the file example_app/apps.py and rename the class AND name property to match your app name.
+We also add labels for the web ui to use.
+For example:

 from django.apps import AppConfig